 As previously outlined, forensic practitioners have multiple forensic assessment instruments that may be readily applied to Miranda reasoning.
 The Miranda Quiz captures common misconceptions that may compromise the ability to rationally consider the waive/exercise decision.
 Such misconceptions are only relevant, however, if they were actively considered in making the Miranda waiver.
-Therefore, unhurried and open-ended questions are needed to avoid unnecessarily influencing the examinee's recall.38 Regarding the decision itself, the Miranda Reasoning Measure assesses the examinee's ability to weigh the pros and cons regarding the rights to silence and counsel.
+Therefore, unhurried and open-ended questions are needed to avoid unnecessarily influencing the examinee's recall.
+Reasoning Measure assesses the examinee's ability to weigh the pros and cons regarding the rights to silence and counsel.
 For expert opinions in Miranda cases, forensic practitioners must determine both the quality and substance of the examinee's thinking and ensuing decisions.